giantswarm/docs/src/content/tutorials/observability/data-exploration/accessing-grafana/_index.md

   - /ui-api/observability/grafana/access
   - /observability/visualization/access
   - /ui-api/observability/visualization/access
-last_review_date: 2024-02-26
+last_review_date: 2024-07-17
 user_questions:
-  - How can I access Grafana for my installation?
+  - How to access Grafana?
-  - How can I access metrics from my installation?
+  - How to access metrics from my clusters?
-  - How can I access logs from my installation?
+  - How to access logs from my clusters?
-  - Where can I find workload cluster metrics?
+  - Where to find cluster metrics?
-  - Where can I find workload cluster logs?
+  - Where to find cluster logs?
-  - Which dashboards do I have access to?
+  - Which dashboards exists?
-  - Which metrics are gathered in my installation?
+  - Which metrics are gathered from my clusters?
-  - Which logs are gathered in my installation?
+  - Which logs are gathered from my clusters?
 owner:
   - https://github.com/orgs/giantswarm/teams/team-atlas
 ---

-Giant Swarm runs an observability stack in each installation, based on [Prometheus](https://prometheus.io/) for metrics, and [Loki](https://grafana.com/docs/loki/latest/) for logs, collecting data from most of the management and workload cluster components.
+Giant Swarm provides an Observability Platform in each installation, based on [Grafana Mimir](https://grafana.com/oss/mimir/) for metrics, and [Grafana Loki](https://grafana.com/oss/loki/) for logs, collecting data from most of the components managed by Giant Swarm.

 To access these metrics and logs, both for you as customers and for our staff we provide a [Grafana](https://grafana.com/) instance per installation.